Langster2323/sqlpractice.db/README.md

 What's the cheapest book?
 (Does that change for "category is exactly 'book'" versus "category contains 'book'"?)
-SELECT * FROM items WHERE category LIKE '%Book%'ORDER BY price ASC LIMIT 1;
+SELECT * FROM items WHERE category LIKE '%book%'ORDER BY price ASC LIMIT 1;

 Who lives at "6439 Zetta Hills, Willmouth, WY"?
 Do they have another address?
  SELECT first_name, last_name FROM users JOIN addresses ON users.id = addresses.user_id WHERE street = "6439 Zetta Hills";